 About Design for Recovery

-Design for Recovery is a sober living in LA, with residences in Mar Vista and Westchester.
+Design for Recovery is a sober living program based in Los Angeles, with residences in Mar Vista and Playa Del Rey.
 It implements a structured, 12 Step-based program centered on the principles of honesty, integrity, accountability, responsibility, and service to rebuild the lives of men desperate to break free from the chains of their addiction.
 The main focus is addressing the root causes of addiction to better ensure long-term success beyond the walls of sober living.

 Design for Recovery is dedicated to helping addicts create a new life in sobriety built on a sturdy foundation of principles, moral uprightness, service, and continued self-development.